-Early, huge clusters of 1" round, deep purple cherry tomatoes with a blackish hue are irresistibly delicious with a sweet, complex, rich and sometimes salty/smoky flavor, characteristic of the "blacks."
+Early, huge clusters of 1" round, deep purple cherry tomatoes with a blackish hue are irresistibly delicious with a sweet, complex, rich and sometimes salty - smoky flavor, characteristic of the black tomatoes.
 Very worthy of a place in the garden and kitchen.

 Best tasting cherry tomato I've had.
 Very sweet with just the right amount of acid.
 Prolific bearer.
 Grew larger than I expected, 8x8 sprawling on the ground.
 Did very well in extreme AZ heat and grew picture perfect.